-The first definition of open access was provided by the Budapest Open Access Initiative in February 2002 and it envisages “free and unrestricted online availability” of journal literature, i.e. the double advantage for readers that research publications become both toll-free and royalty-free.
+The first definition of open access was provided by the Budapest Open Access Initiative in February 2002 and it envisages “free and unrestricted online availability” of journal literature, i.e. readers can access publications free of charge.

-At Frontiers, the entire content of all present and past journals is immediately and permanently accessible online free of charge.
-Furthermore, all articles published in Frontiers are subject to an exclusive license agreement between the authors and Frontiers, so that readers are permitted unrestricted use, distribution, and reproduction in any medium, provided the original authors and the source are credited.
+At Frontiers, the entire content of all present and past journals is immediately and permanently accessible online free of charge und published under the CC-BY license, which permits unrestricted use, distribution, and reproduction in any medium, provided the original authors and the source are credited.

 Open access is often - rather mistakenly - associated with the idea of free publication, despite the fact that open access literature is not without cost to produce - but what is the cost for free dissemination of scholarly research?

-Certainly not!
 Each year, the world spends over $2 trillion of tax-payer money on research and development, to produce about 2.5 million scholarly articles per year.
-One of the driving forces in support of open access is the argument that, being such knowledge enabled by societies, its fruits should be returned to all without any price barriers.
+One of the driving forces in support of open access is the argument that society collectively provides the means to enable research activity and therefore its results should be returned to all without any price barriers.

-No. Just like subscription-based journals, open access journals must maintain high quality standards of publications in order to be competitive.
-Frontiers provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles are a landmark of the highest quality.
+Yes.
+Just like subscription-based journals, open access journals must maintain high quality standards of publications in order to be competitive.
+Frontiers went through extra-lengths to ensure rigorous, yet also fair, constructive, efficient and transparent reviews by putting into place our trademark Collaborative Review.
+Our review process provides thorough and unbiased peer-reviews to all submitted manuscripts, and all our articles are a landmark of high quality.

-Frontiers has developed a solid business model to ensure the long-term stability of the program.
+Frontiers has developed a solid business model to ensure the long-term stability of our program.
 We are currently adopting an author-pay model, which allows us to provide immediate open access to our entire content.
-Author fees are among the lowest in open access publishing, and we are striving to maintain this prerogative so that publication costs do not become an obstacle to publishing, even though waivers are also available in case of economic hardship.
-Just to provide a general glimpse, the main points of the model include income from certain community services and from industrial sponsorships, besides affordable author fees and cost control through technology.
+Author fees are among the lowest in open access publishing, and we are striving to maintain this prerogative so that publication costs do not become an obstacle to publishing, even though waivers are also available.

 Models that are well established in some fields and countries may not be as successful in others, and the Frontiers platform was given all the degrees of flexibility required.
 We dream of a constructive and collaborative initiative model, in which the strongest fields help supporting those that are less established.
 Frontiers was, indeed, launched by neuroscientists and is now supported by an increasing number of academicians, hopefully becoming a pattern in many other academic communities worldwide.

-The grand vision of Frontiers is a world where all people have an equal opportunity to seek, share and create knowledge - will you help us do so?
+The grand vision of Frontiers is a world where all people have an equal opportunity to seek, share and create knowledge – we hope you will join us on this mission.